 The song of an American robin (Turdus migratorius) is familiar to many of us because these birds can be found all over the United States.
 With its rusty-orange breast and dark gray-brown back, these birds are also one of the easiest to identify.
 Robins love to eat earthworms and berries.

 The house sparrow (Passer domesticus) is commonly found in cities, towns, and farms.
 These birds like to hang around human-made structures instead of unaltered, natural surroundings.
 You'll recognize them by their small bodies with a rusty-brown topside, grayish-white underside, and small, black beak.

 Despite it's name, the red-bellied woodpecker (Melanerpes carolinus) actually does not have a red belly.
 A splash of bright red feathers cap their heads, and their wings are a unique black and white pattern.
 Live near a wooded area?
-Make your yard more inviting with bird feeders that are filled with suet or peanuts.
+Make your backyard more inviting with bird feeders that are filled with suet or peanuts.

 American goldfinches (Spinus tristis) calling "perchickory" is commonly heard across the United States.
 With vivid yellow feathers and black feathered caps, the male birds are easy to recognize; females tend to be a lighter shade of yellow.
 They raise their young together, with the male taking over most of the parenting duties as the babies grow into mature birds.
 At your feeder, they will often climb acrobatically to reach thistle seeds.

 The tufted titmouse (Baeolophus bicolor) is a crested little bird that can handle harsh winters, so those who live in colder northern states may be delighted to see them amidst the dreary snow-covered landscape of their backyard.
 Its whistled "peter-peter-peter" song may be heard even during mid-winter thaws.
 Sunflower seeds are a tasty treat for the tufted titmouse; they also enjoy a caterpillar every now and then.